PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Technology use

-This outsourcing model offers businesses access to advanced HR technology tools and platforms, such as cloud-based HR systems, HRIS (Human Resources Information System), and ATS (Applicant Tracking System).
-These systems simplify payroll, benefits administration, reporting, and onboarding for the client businesses in a centralized HR platform.
-These platforms also include employee self-service tools and dashboards so employees are able to update their information in real-time.
-Payroll service focuses on payroll-only software and a basic reporting tool, which handles paychecks, tax withholdings, and filings.
+PEOs give businesses access to advanced HR platforms - cloud-based HRIS (Human Resources Information System), ATS (Applicant Tracking System), and employee self-service dashboards - all in one centralized system.
+Employees can update their information in real time.
+Payroll services focus on payroll-only software and basic reporting for paychecks, tax withholdings, and filings.

 Employer control and autonomy

-Payroll services give the company complete control over all benefits, rules, and personnel practices.
-The service provider has no authority in internal HR decisions, as they only help with payroll operations and paperwork.
+Payroll services give the company complete control over benefits, internal rules, and personnel practices.
+The provider has no authority in HR decisions - they only handle payroll operations and paperwork.

 Termination and exit considerations

-Exiting a PEO is administratively complex, as the PEO is the employer of record and files taxes under its own EIN (Employer Identification Number).
-It becomes difficult for businesses to leave the arrangement as it requires rehiring all employees under their own EIN, setting up new benefit plans, and managing fresh compliance documentation.
+Exiting a PEO is administratively complex.
+Because the PEO files taxes under its own EIN (Employer Identification Number), leaving requires rehiring all employees under the client's own EIN, setting up new benefit plans, and rebuilding compliance documentation from scratch.

-Payroll service’s exit process is much simpler because the legal employer relationship never changes.
-This makes it easy to switch providers or change payroll in-house without major disturbance to operations, employee records, or compliance processes.
+Switching payroll services is much simpler because the legal employer relationship never changes.
+Businesses can move to a new provider or bring payroll in-house without disrupting operations, employee records, or compliance processes.

 What are the similarities between a PEO and a payroll service?